armadaproject/armada/docs/design/jobservice/job-service.md

 3) Where should we deploy this cache?
 Airflow deployment or Armada?

-4) Should we limit scope to Airflow or should this be general for any user of Armada?
+4) What are the security implications of this cache?

-5) What are the security implications of this cache?
+5) What database should we use?